 The Stokes number for particles smaller than 1000 nm is less than unity; accordingly, the motion of the parcels is assumed to perfectly follow the Eulerian gas phase.
-The thermal time constant of soot particles in standard combustion conditions is on the order of 100 nanoseconds or lower [12], which is more than an order of magnitude lower than the flow time scale.
+The thermal time constant of soot particles in standard combustion conditions is on the order of 100 nanoseconds or lower [17], which is more than an order of magnitude lower than the flow time scale.
 Accordingly, the parcel temperature is assumed to be at equilibrium with the surrounding gas.
 Lagrangian parcels are created as a function of the represented volume partition and local parcel divergence (i.e., $\nabla \cdot \rho{\text{parcel}}$ ).

 Like other soot model's, the stochastic soot model is solved in a time splitting fashion.
 Figure 1 is a flow chart of the soot model substep.
-The algorithm of Figure 1 runs the soot model until the surrounding environment of the parcel changes by 'percentChange' to ensure stability and convergence.
+The algorithm of Figure 1 runs the soot model until the surrounding environment of the parcel changes by percentChange to ensure stability and convergence.
 Then control returns to the gas phase chemistry solver.
 This coupling is limited by the slowest parcel in the domain.

 The hybrid model reduces the computational cost by removing the "weakest link" problem.
 Instead of using the stochastic model concurrently with the combustion model, it uses a standard fully coupled soot model as a surrogate to approximate the effect of soot as it would have been predicted by the directly coupled model.
-Lagrangian parcels are still tracked and its surrounding conditions are logged.
-After the combustion simulation is complete, the parcel logs are fed into independent SWEEP simulations.